galNess/arxiv-reformatter/README.md

 ## Usage
-The main idea is to use a dummy Gmail account to subscribe to arXiv.
+The main idea is to use a dummy Gmail account to subscribe to arXiv with.
 Then, you can fork this repo to your own gitHub account and use gitHub actions to automatically reformat the emails and send them to your own email.